karthikeyansomu/Seasonal-Temperatures/README.md

 # Seasonal-Temperatures
-Seasonal Temperature changes in Singapore compared to New Delhi and New York City
+Seasonal Temperature changes in Singapore compared to New York City